 The right repayment plan for you will depend on your income, credit history and many other factors such as your ability to support higher monthly repayments.
 This article looks at how to pick the best student loan repayment plan for you.

-Federal Student Loan Income Driven Repayment Plans
+Best Student Loan Repayment Plans For Federal Loans

 If you have a federal student loan, your monthly repayments may depend on your discretionary income, which is defined as the amount by which your adjusted gross income exceeds the poverty line.